libspng/spngt/README.md

 * [meson](https://mesonbuild.com)
 * zlib
-* lodepng and stb_image is included in the project
+* lodepng and stb_image are included in the project

 The following are automatically downloaded as [meson subprojects](https://mesonbuild.com/Wrap-dependency-system-manual.html):
 * [benchmark images](https://gitlab.com/randy408/benchmark_images/)